 Fulbright Finland Foundation works together with Vanderbilt University to support Finnish students interested in undergraduate studies at Vanderbilt University.
 The Fulbright Finland Partnership Award with Vanderbilt University brings added benefits to those Finnish students that receive the scholarships.
-The award helps Vanderbilt University and Fulbright Finland in efforts to enhance high quality mobility between Finland and the U.S.
+The award helps Vanderbilt University and the Fulbright Finland Foundation in efforts to enhance high-quality mobility between Finland and the U.S.

 Joe L. Roby and Hilppa A. K. Roby have established the Hilppa A.K.
 Roby Scholarship, providing full-tuition support to undergraduate students from Finland with demonstrated financial need who are enrolled in Vanderbilt’s College of Arts and Science.

 - full tuition scholarship

 - if a student has financial need that exceeds the full tuition scholarship, Vanderbilt will provide funding to help cover room, board and fees.
 The amount of any additional funding will be determined based on the applicant’s financial need.

 - a stipend of up to $5,000 to be used for a onetime summer study abroad, research investigation or other approved experience

 - an additional $1,500 per year as a travel allowance to and from Finland.